Synthetic Controls for Experimental Design: Formal Results

 \section{Formal Results}

-We first introduce an extension of the linear factor model commonly employed in the synthetic control literature, which we will use to analyze the properties of estimators that are based on a synthetic control design.
+We introduce an extension of the linear factor model commonly employed in the synthetic control literature and use it to analyze the properties of estimators based on synthetic control designs.

 \begin{assumption} Potential outcomes follow a linear factor model,